brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 LLMs are still resource-intensive.
 On-device execution requires a capable system, and performance can vary significantly across platforms.

-On `macOS`, `Metal` has made it relatively easy to run LLMs locally.
+On `macOS`, Apple silicon has made it relatively easy to run LLMs locally thanks to it's unified memory architecture and `Metal`.
 However, older MacBooks may struggle to meet the performance demands.
 On `Windows` and `Linux`, we currently rely on `Vulkan` for LLM execution, where GPU acceleration is often essential for achieving usable inference speeds.
 As for mobile devices, we believe it's still too early for practical on-device LLM execution due to hardware limitations.